How to Prepare

 Calculators may not be used.
 The time allowed is 30 minutes.
 Please contact the Head of Admissions, John Storer, for enquiries about testing arrangements.

-Entrance testing dates for 2017 are available here:
+Entrance testing dates for 2018 entry are available here: